Icenium/bond-content/grocery-list-nativescript/lesson-1.md

 This `addGrocery()` function uses the same http module to send a POST request to your Backend Services backend, and then adds the grocery to the `groceries` array that's bound to the page's `<ListView>` element.

 With this change in place you now have a functioning grocery list, so let's move onto another problem: user management.
 As is your app uses one list for all its users, which isn't very practical.
-Don't worry though; as it turns out, Backend Services offers an elegant solution to user management as well.
+Don't worry though; as it turns out, the Telerik Platform offers an elegant solution to user management as well.
 Let's see how it works.